micro-ROS/micro-ROS-demos/Cpp/cbg-executor_ping-pong/README.md

 ## Implementation Details

 The algorithms of the Ping node and of the Pong node are factored out into classes [_PingSubNode_](include/PingSubNode.hpp) and [_PongSubNode_](include/PongSubNode.hpp) - configurable with regard to the real-time profile and the topic prefix.
-Thus, the Ping node contains of two instances of the _PingSubNode_ and the Pong node contains two instances of _PongSubNode_.
+Thus, the Ping node contains two instances of the _PingSubNode_ and the Pong node contains two instances of _PongSubNode_.
 (And the test bench could be easily extended to more than two ping-pong paths.)

 The PingSubNode contains a timer for sending the ping messages and a subscription for the corresponding pong messages.
 Also, it records the number of messages being sent and received and measures the roundtrip time.